-The SMEA students’ primary registered student organization is called Coastal Leaders At Work (or CLAWs) which is focused on “private sector, academic, and government professionals and students dedicated to actively addressing emerging coastal issues by fostering dialogue, forging partnerships, and promoting communication and education.”
+The SMEA students’ primary registered student organization is called Student Environmental Affairs Society (or SEAS) which is focused on “private sector, academic, and government professionals and students dedicated to actively addressing emerging coastal issues by fostering dialogue, forging partnerships, and promoting communication and education.”

-CLAWs hosts several professional networking events a year (“Blue Drinks”), participates in service projects, and organizes documentary film screening events to review and discuss movies related to marine and environmental affairs topics.
-CLAWs offers an excellent opportunity for students to engage in a professional environment and learn about potential career fields.
+SEAS hosts several professional networking events a year (“Blue Drinks”), participates in service projects, and organizes documentary film screening events to review and discuss movies related to marine and environmental affairs topics.
+SEAS also offers an excellent opportunity for students to engage in a professional environment and learn about potential career fields.

 SMEA students sit on a variety of School, College and University Organizations in order to represent the interests of SMEA.
 Each class at SMEA gets a representative (and sometimes an alternate) for each organization.
 For the 2015-2016 school year, those representatives are: